amexabee/Hello-Microverse/README.md

 ## Acknowledgments

-- My team mates esp. @Arkankovanabdullah have helped me a lot.
+- My morning session team mates have worked with them.